 Languages:

-Spanish, English and Russian, simultaneous translation will be available during the sessions.
+Spanish, English (and Russian), simultaneous translation will be available during the sessions.

 Background Elena, Alicia and Susana, please check if all Aragon issues in this part are OK?

 Starting in 1992, 31 years later, the international meeting of experts on issues related to obsolete and POPs pesticides meet again in Spain.
 In its 14th edition, the International HCH and Pesticides Forum will address the issue of lindane, and the consequences of mismanagement have had on the Spanish territory.